 The Bobber took the already excellent 1200cc parallel-twin engine from the Bonneville T120 and re-tuned it for more torque at the low revs.
 The result was a gorgeous-looking custom cruiser that can actually perform and handle like a street bike, a winning combo that has seen it become a smash success.

 The bobber isn't the cheapest cruiser on the market, but it is far from the most expensive either and unlike many traditional cruiser brands, Triumph packs in all the modern tech like ride modes, ABS and traction control.
 With a freshly updated model for 2021, this bike is only going to become more iconic over time!

 With the UK Government pledging to end production of all combustion engine cars by 2030, it seems like just a matter of time before motorcycles meet the same fate.

 One of the pioneers in this field is Zero, whose S model began production all the way back in 2010 and has seen constant refinement up to today.
 The Zero S was one of the first electric motorcycles to offer similar performance and styling to a traditional model at a reasonable price, hence its position in our top 10 electric motorcycles article.
 Many of the top electric bikes will cost over £20k but the Zero S combined with the government's plug-in grant comes in at a 'mere' £12,690.

 That is still a fair amount for a bike with 59hp, but the engine's instantaneous power delivery makes for a capable and fun ride.
 Another thing to consider is despite the larger initial investment, there are almost no ongoing fuel and maintenance costs, so riding one of these long-term may even save you money!

 Before you go

 We want to know what you think to our top 21 choices.
 Did we miss your favourite?
 Let us know in the comments below!

-Before I forget, Happy Birthday Lexham!
+And lastly, before I forget, Happy Birthday Lexham!